jsarnowski96/pysql-console/README.md

 ## Planned features:
 - full CRUD integration
+- read data from .csv file and display it on the screen
 - importing data from .csv file into the selected database
 - SQL-XML converter and vice-versa
 - system-wide commands